By Dr. Mark Wiley

 Going to see a practitioner of any health modality (be it acupuncture, chiropractic, physical therapy, etc.) can be a good solution for acute pain.
 Practitioners can “get in there” and help adjust things in a way we, on our own or by taking medicine, cannot.
 A chiropractor can align the spine, and an acupuncturist can open energy blockages.
 A physical therapist can help strengthen weak processes.
 However, by their very nature, all hands-on healing modalities place us in a secondary (receiving) position and are therefore, on their own, not good long-term solutions to pain relief.
 Our own health and wellness and cannot be dependent on another person.

 THE DIETARY PROBLEM

-My own experience demonstrates that, depending on the severity of the acute injury and length of the chronic condition, a combination of all these therapies produces the best improvement.
+My own experience on How to Win Your Case in a DUI demonstrates that, depending on the severity of the acute injury and length of the chronic condition, a combination of all these therapies produces the best improvement.

 Taking analgesics or anti-inflammatory drugs can really help you get past the severe pain of serious injury.
 To avoid liver and kidney damage, you should switch to less potent drugs and, over time, it’s advisable to switch fully to herbs and supplements.
 Along the way, changing your diet to avoid inflammation-promoting foods (sugar, wheat, nightshades) and consume more anti-inflammatory foods (aromatic spices, ginger and turmeric) can help.
 Seeing a hands-on practitioner also helps the body start correcting itself, loosening muscles, improving range of motion, opening energy channels, aligning the spine and more.
 But over time you need to learn various stretching and trigger-point release methods that you can do on your own so that you are in control of your well-being.
 You can then self-administer pain-relieving techniques at the start of an issue instead of waiting, depending on others, and allowing it to become chronic.